Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 Week 13 of the NFL schedule continues with 11 games on Sunday.
 One of those includes a key AFC matchup between the Buffalo Bills and Pittsburgh Steelers, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
 Josh Allen and the Bills face the Steelers, who are getting Aaron Rodgers back at quarterback, which could help find some value on the best DFS apps.
-There are also college basketball matchups ongoing as well.
+Other intriguing contests include Colts vs. Texans, Rams vs. Panthers and Broncos vs. Commanders on SNF.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 30